Skip to main content

 Start by aligning on what the quarter was supposed to achieve and where things stand now.
 After this block, the client should be able to say, in one sentence, what the goal was, what changed, and what decision is needed today.

-Use only verified evidence here: the original client goal, one or two approved KPI lines such as "Add verified KPI change," and a short driver statement explaining why the number moved.
+Use only verified evidence here: the original client goal, one or two approved KPI lines from current reporting, and a short driver statement explaining why the number moved.
 If the result is mixed, say so plainly and separate recurring issues from one-time issues.
-If you cannot tie the summary back to approved data, leave a placeholder instead of filling the gap with optimism.
+If you cannot tie the summary back to approved data, leave that claim out until it can be verified instead of filling the gap with optimism.

 This is not where you show effort.
 Show what was delivered, what evidence supports it, and how that maps to the client's stated priorities.
 The outcome should be confidence that your work has a documented business case behind it.